alvarobartt/serving-tensorflow-models/README.md

   ---

-If we want to interact with the deployed API from Python we can either use the [tensorflow-serving-api](https://github.com/tensorflow/serving)
+If you want to interact with the deployed API from Python you can either use the [tensorflow-serving-api](https://github.com/tensorflow/serving)
-Python package that easily lets us send gRPC requests or otherwise, you can use the [requests](https://requests.readthedocs.io/en/master/) Python library to send the request to the REST API instead.
+Python package that easily lets you send gRPC requests or otherwise, you can use the [requests](https://requests.readthedocs.io/en/master/) Python library to send the request to the REST API instead.

-__Note__: that the data sent on the request is the input data of the Prediction APIs which is indeed a Tensor.

 ### __REST API requests using `requests`__: